cyrilthomas/tcl-simple-templater/README.md

     </body>
 </html>
 ```
-When provided the necessary parameters as
+when provided with the view data structure as
 ```tcl
 puts [::SimpleTemplater::render ex2.tpl {
     address_book {